 With most people owning smartphones nowadays, we can be a little too dependent on them, which may not be a good thing.
 Be that as it may, they provide us with a wealth of information easily attainable at our fingertips (you might even be reading this on one now!).

-Losing power to a smart phone can really mess things up, so having a backup is great for peace of mind.
-A battery backup is good, but a simple cell phone charger that you can plug into the 9V outlet (which most cars have) is a great alternative.
+Losing power to a smartphone can really mess things up, so having a backup is great for peace of mind.
+A battery backup is good, but a simple cell phone charger you can plug into the 9V outlet (most cars have) is a great alternative.

-Having a small place for waste is essential, not only for keeping your car clean, but also to prevent the temptation to throw anything away outside the car.
-Littering is terrible and there really is no excuse for it, so do yourself a favor and get a small wastebasket designed for cars like the Meistar Car Trash Can Waste Container, and make sure to empty it at regular intervals when appropriate.
+Having a small place for waste is essential, not only for keeping your car clean but also to prevent the temptation to throw anything away outside the car.
+Littering is terrible, and there really is no excuse for it, so do yourself a favor and get a small wastebasket designed for cars like the Meister Car Trash Can Waste Container, and make sure to empty it at regular intervals when appropriate.

 Along with water, you’re also going to want to have some simple food items for your trip.
 Granola bars, fruit snacks, and other small items are great for traveling.